Find the Best Credit Counselors for Debt Management

 Debt management plan

 Credit counseling can help set you up for a brighter, more financially stable future, but having a good debt repayment plan is often necessary to get you there.
-Look for a credit counseling service that also helps avoid future debt problems by helping you come up with a financial plan.
+Look for a credit counseling service that also helps avoid future debt problems by helping you come up with a debt management plan.

 Housing counselors help with mortgage debt and can also advise renters, people interested in buying a new home and seniors who want to take advantage of reverse mortgages.
 Housing counseling coupled with debt consolidation or debt settlement can help people avoid foreclosure on their homes or people who want to take advantage of different government programs.